pprp/Awesome-LLM-Prune/README.md

       batch and sequence dimensions respectively), Sij is the result of importance metric,|Wij| is the absolute value of the weight at position (i,j), ∥Xj∥2 is the l2 norm of the jth feature aggregated across NxL different tokens.
     - Experiment results:
-    - Summary: Wanda simplify the SparseGPT with approximation thus just rely on weight and activation to compute the pruning metric.
+    - Summary: Wanda simplify the SparseGPT with approximation thus just rely on weight and activation to compute the pruning metric.(The author had demonstrated that we can somehow transform the pruning metric formula of Sparsegpt into that of Wanda)

 - Pruning Large Language Models via Accuracy Predictor
     - Label: <img src=https://img.shields.io/badge/unstructured-turquoise.svg >